Illegal immigration to the United States: Economic incentives

-Another reason for the large numbers of illegal immigrants present in the United States is the termination of the bracero program.
-This bi-national program between the U.S. and Mexico existed from 1942 to 1964 to supply qualified Mexican laborers as guest workers to harvest fruits and vegetables in the United States.
-During World War II, the program benefited the U.S. war effort by replacing citizens' labor in agriculture to serve as soldiers overseas.
-The program was designed to provide legal flows of qualified laborers to the U.S. Many Mexicans deemed unqualified for the program nonetheless immigrated illegally to the United States to work.
-In doing that they broke both U.S. and Mexican law.
-Many workers that took advantage of the program became illegal residents, as they still had incentives to stay in the U.S. despite the fact that they were breaking the law.
-Although the bracero program had ended, the period still saw a massive spike in migrant population in the U.S.
+Another reason for the large numbers of illegal immigrants present in the United States is the termination of the Bracero Program.
+This bi-national program between the US and Mexico existed from 1942 to 1964 to supply qualified Mexican laborers as guest workers to harvest fruits and vegetables in the United States.
+During World War II, the program benefited the US war effort by replacing citizens' labor in agriculture to serve as soldiers overseas.
+The program was designed to provide legal flows of qualified laborers to the US Many Mexicans deemed unqualified for the program nonetheless immigrated illegally to the United States to work.
+In doing that they broke both US and Mexican law.
+Many workers that took advantage of the program became illegal residents, as they still had incentives to stay in the US despite the fact that they were breaking the law.
+Although the bracero program had ended, the period still saw a massive spike in migrant population in the US.

 Channels for legal immigration

 The United States immigration system provides channels for legal, permanent economic immigration, especially for high-skilled workers.
 For low-skilled workers, temporary or seasonal legal immigration is easier to acquire.
 The United States immigration system rests on three pillars: family reunification, provision of scarce labor (as in agricultural and specific high-skilled worker sectors), and protecting American workers from competition with foreign workers.
-The current system sets an overall limit of 675,000 permanent immigrants each year; this limit does not apply to spouses, unmarried minor children or parents of U.S. citizens.
+The current system sets an overall limit of 675,000 permanent immigrants each year; this limit does not apply to spouses, unmarried minor children or parents of US citizens.
 Outside of this number for permanent immigrants, 480,000 visas are allotted for those under the family-preference rules and 140,000 are allocated for employment-related preferences.
 The current system and low number of visas available make it difficult for low-skilled workers to legally and permanently enter the country to work, so illegal entry becomes the way immigrants respond to the lure of jobs with higher wages than what they would be able to find in their current country.

 Family reunification

-According to demographer Jeffery Passel of the Pew Hispanic Center, the flow of Mexicans to the U.S. has produced a "network effect"—furthering immigration as Mexicans moved to join relatives already in the U.S.
+According to demographer Jeffery Passel of the Pew Hispanic Center, the flow of Mexicans to the US has produced a "network effect"—furthering immigration as Mexicans moved to join relatives already in the US.